b33p-sh33p/y-net/README.md

 #### Backstory

-One day an ordinary student who happened to be me thought, "Why can't students have more privacy?"
+One day an ordinary student who happened to be me thought, "Why can't students have more freedom?"
 And thus, y-net was born.

 # Features offered

-#### Music

-There is a small selection of music handpicked by me, but I plan to expand it in the near future.

 #### Games

 I am currently adding games to y-net.
-I do not plan to add any Flash games due to the EOL of Adobe Flash in 2020.
+I do not plan to add any Flash games due to the EOL of Adobe Flash in 2020, however HTML5 games will be added in the future.

 #### Tutorials

-There are also tutorials on how to do stuff.
+There are also bookmarklets to help you not get caught.

 #### And more to come soon!